jech/galene/galene-install.md

 ```

 Since certificates are regularly rotated, this should be done in a monthly
-cron job (or a *SystemD* timer unit, if you're feeling particularly kinky).
+cron job (or a *systemd* timer unit, if you're feeling particularly kinky).

 ### Run Galene on the server